leomarek/OEDK_finger/README.md

 2. The finger uses an LDR and an LED to simulate a flex sensor.
 Use heat-shrink tubing to connect the LDR to the LED as shown below.
 The sensor measures the flex by detecting the amount of light that passes through the system.
-Tape can be used to prevent cables from disconnecting.
+Tape can be used to prevent cables from disconnecting. <br />
 ![image](https://github.com/leomarek/OEDK_finger/assets/56487792/2693f276-1ac7-4b0d-9f19-dfed4a240e7a)

-3. Follow diagram below to connect circuit to breadboard.
+3. Follow diagram below to connect circuit to breadboard. <br />
 ![image](https://github.com/leomarek/OEDK_finger/assets/56487792/ce20368d-40cd-4d03-a0fc-e5cbacdbcf8a)

 5. Connect arduino to computer and upload provided code.